carolgilabert/carols-blog/src/pages/uses.md

 My chair is a [Herman Miller Aeron](https://www.hermanmiller.com/en_gb/products/seating/office-chairs/aeron-chairs/) and my desk is a [Fully Jarvis Bamboo Standing Desk](https://www.fully.com/en-gb/jarvis-adjustable-height-desk-bamboo.html).
 Getting a standing desk after a year of working remotely was an absolute game changer, I'm so happy with it!
 I also have an [anti-fatigue mat](https://www.fully.com/accessories/standing-desk-mats/muvmat-by-aeris.html) that I got with my desk and it really helps me stand for longer 🧍‍♀️

 I spend most of my time on my [2021 16" MacBook Pro](https://www.johnlewis.com/2021-apple-macbook-pro-16-inch-m1-max-processor-32gb-ram-1tb-ssd/p5828283).
-I generally keep it shut on a [vertical laptop stand](https://www.amazon.co.uk/gp/product/B07BV91YFL/) together with my work laptop and I drive both on my [Samsung Odyssey CRG9 49" Superultrawide Monitor](https://www.samsung.com/uk/monitors/gaming/odyssey-crg9-49-inch-120hz-freesync-curved-lc49rg90ssrxxu/).

-I ended up putting my monitor on an [Ergotron HX Desk Monitor Arm](https://www.ergotron.com/en-gb/products/product-details/45-475#?color=white&buynow=0) to free up a bunch of desk space.
+I generally use it open and my current monitor stand is a pristine (a.k.a. unread) copy of cracking the code interview 😂
+I've now ditched the superultrawide lifestyle, so my current monitor is an [Apple Studio Display](https://www.johnlewis.com/apple-studio-display-with-tilt-height-adjustable-stand-standard-glass-27-inch-5k-retina-display-silver/p6145616).

 As it turns out I have a bunch of accessories 😅

-For pointing, I tend to switch between an [Apple Magic Trackpad 2](https://www.apple.com/uk/shop/product/MJ2R2Z/A/magic-trackpad-2-silver) and a [Logitech MX Master 3 for Max](https://www.logitech.com/en-gb/products/mice/mx-master-3-mac-wireless-mouse.html) cause it helps keep my RSI in check.
+For pointing, I tend to switch between an [Apple Magic Trackpad 2](https://www.apple.com/uk/shop/product/MJ2R2Z/A/magic-trackpad-2-silver) and a [Logitech MX Master 3 for Mac](https://www.logitech.com/en-gb/products/mice/mx-master-3-mac-wireless-mouse.html) cause it helps keep my RSI in check.

-My webcam is a [Logitech StreamCam](https://www.logitech.com/en-gb/products/webcams/streamcam.html) and I have a [Elgato Key Light](https://www.elgato.com/en/key-light) to help with lighting.
+For calls, I'm using my monitor's built in camera (despite the 🥔 quality) and I have a [Elgato Key Light](https://www.elgato.com/en/key-light) to help with lighting.
+Audio wise I use my [Airpods Pro](https://www.johnlewis.com/2021-apple-airpods-pro-with-magsafe-charging-case/p5828281) and an [Elgato Wave 3](https://www.elgato.com/en/wave-3).

-For listening to music I use some [Kanto Yu2 speakers](https://www.kantoaudio.com/powered-speakers/yu2/) and for calls I use an [Elgato Wave 3](https://www.elgato.com/en/wave-3) and my [AirPods Pro](https://www.apple.com/uk/airpods-pro/).

 I run [Tech Nottingham](https://www.technottingham.com) online events from here occasionally, so I also have an [Elgato StreamDeck](https://www.elgato.com/en/stream-deck) and an [Elgato Collapsible Green Screen](https://www.elgato.com/en/green-screen); they're super helpful for those.

-I have a couple more bits and bobs on my desk, like a [wireless charger](https://www.o2.co.uk/shop/anker/power-wave-10w-dual-pad-wireless-charger), a [rotating pen cup](https://www.etsy.com/uk/listing/872177169/rotatable-pen-holder-funny-pen-holder?ref=yr_purchases) and a cute [pastel terrazzo coaster](https://www.etsy.com/uk/listing/993496645/terrazzo-coasters-pastel-confetti-switch).
+I have a couple more bits and bobs on my desk, like a [wireless charger](https://www.belkin.com/uk/magsafe-magnetic-accessories/magsafe/boost-charge-pro-2-in-1-wireless-charger-stand-with-magsafe-15w/p/p-wiz010/), a [rotating pen cup](https://www.etsy.com/uk/listing/872177169/rotatable-pen-holder-funny-pen-holder?ref=yr_purchases) and a cute [pastel terrazzo coaster](https://www.etsy.com/uk/listing/993496645/terrazzo-coasters-pastel-confetti-switch).

 As for portable stuff, I have an [iPhone 13 Pro Max](https://www.johnlewis.com/apple-iphone-13-pro-max-ios-6-7-inch-5g-sim-free-128gb/p5756469), an [Apple Watch Series 6](https://www.apple.com/uk/apple-watch-series-6/), and an [12.9" M1 iPad Pro](https://www.apple.com/uk/shop/buy-ipad/ipad-pro) which I love ✨